 Who operates the Art UK Shop?

-The Art UK Shop is operated by Internova on behalf of Art UK and participating Partner Collections.
+The Art UK Shop is operated by Heritage Digital on behalf of Art UK and participating Partner Collections.

 Who benefits from the Art UK Shop?

-The Art UK Shop is a partnership between Partner Collections and the supplier, Internova.
-Profits from Print on Demand and Licensing benefit the public collection that owns the relevant artwork and, where applicable, artist rights holders.
+The Art UK Shop is a partnership between Partner Collections and the supplier, Heritage Digital.
+Profits from Print-on-Demand and image licensing benefit the public collection that owns the relevant artwork and, where applicable, artist rights holders.